 As great a story as the pitcher is, collectors have to be wondering when the clock is going to strike midnight.
 Thankfully, with a knuckleball as his dominant pitch, it is possible that Dickey could be pitching well into his 40s.

 Those looking to collect R.A.
 Dickey cards have just two rookie cards to track down: 1997 Bowman Baseball and 1997 Bowman Chrome Baseball.
-Until very recently, both cards could have been found for pennies.
+For years, both cards could have been found for pennies.
 From a percentage standpoint, they've soared in 2012.
 Collectors can now expect to pay $10 and up for the 1997 Bowman Chrome R.A.
 Dickey rookie.

-While this value, and the value of other R.A.
-Dickey cards, could grow even further over the short-term, don't expect much more growth over the long-term.
+Don't expect much more growth over the long-term.
 It's simply too late for Dickey to become an all-time great.
 However, that won't stop him from being a fan favorite for years to come, which will help keep his rookies from going back to the common box tombs they spent so many years in.

 At this point, there isn't a lot of R.A.
 Dickey autographed memorabilia available.
 The safest bet, at this point, are baseballs authenticated by Steiner Sports.